 How does an HSA work?

 It works just like a checking account, only for health-related expenses.
 You can add qualified contributions to it any time.
 Many times deposits can be arranged electronically through your employer.
-Then, simply access the funds by using your debit card or write a check for qualified medical expenses.
+Then, simply access the funds by using a check for qualified medical expenses.

 How many withdrawals do I get a month?

 Withdrawals are limited to the balance in your account.